majinmdub/Honeynet-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+Welcome to an exciting project where we delve into the world of cybersecurity!
+In this endeavor, I have constructed a captivating mini honeynet within the Azure platform.
+This cutting-edge infrastructure allows us to collect log data from diverse resources and channel it into a dynamic Log Analytics workspace.
+Subsequently, we leverage the power of Microsoft Sentinel to create awe-inspiring attack maps, initiate alerts, and generate detailed incidents.

+## Objective

+Our primary objective revolves around measuring security metrics within an insecure environment for a span of 24 hours.
+Following this thrilling phase, we implement robust security controls to fortify the environment and measure the metrics once again for another exhilarating 24 hours.
+Brace yourselves for the results that lie ahead, as we present the following captivating metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)